davidkuster/hibernate-metrics/README.md

 ##Setup

-Upon installing the plugin, the following will need to be added to Config.groovy:
+Upon installing the plugin, the following additional config options can be added to Config.groovy.

-    // Hibernate Metrics plugin config
+The 'excludeActions' setting will bypass metrics tracking for specified controller actions.

     grails.plugins.hibernateMetrics.excludeActions = [
-      // either controllerName or actionName can be replaced with '*'
+      // either controllerName or actionName can be replaced with '*' 'controllerName':['actionName', 'action2', 'etc'],
-      // 'controllerName':['actionName', 'action2', 'etc']
+      'controllerName2':['actionName2', 'etc']
-      'hibernateMetrics':['*']
     ]

     // enabled at startup